dhis2/performance-tests-locust/README.md

    DHIS2 does not have to run on the localhost.
 A remote instance can be used as well

 3. From the root directory of the `performance-test-locust` project execute `docker-compose up` command.
+If this command ends up in some error for example
+`Could not find any locustfile` then use this command `docker pull dhis2/locustio:latest` to download docker image and re-run `docker-compose up`.

 4. Run `Main.main()` method in `performance-test-locust` project.
     - You can run it directly via your IDE -> open `Main` class and click on a green arrow next to the `main()` method